 As part of the application process, at Scalabrini we perform a care needs and lifestyle assessment prior to approval of your application.
 The assessment ensures we can offer the best possible care that is suited to your specific needs.

-Once your application is approved, you will receive a residential aged care contract and other important documentation.
+Once your application is approved, you will receive a Residential Aged Care Agreement and other important documentation.